Dunshaughlin railway station: Proposals

-The preferred route for Phase 2 of the extension of the Dublin–Navan railway line was published in March 2009; it was intended that for the most part it would follow the disused route to Navan.
+The preferred route for phase 2 of this extension was published in 2009.
+At that time, it was intended that, for the most part, the line would follow the disused route to Navan.
 However, there was debate over the location of Dunshauglin station.
 Iarnród Éireann favoured the existing route, which carries the railway line approximately 1.5 km to the west of the town, on the other side of the Dunshauglin interchange of the M3 motorway.
 Some County Meath Councillors expressed a preference that the route of the line should be "as close to Ratoath and Dunshaughlin as possible" and that "potential users should not have to cross the R147 and M3 to get to a train station".